-The Gantt chart below, Figure 12, was used as the guide for the work for this iteration of the project.
-It was used to monitor the progress against the expected timeline and was modified due to the circumstances related to COVID-19.
-These circumstances led to needing to mostly rely on CAD analysis and the creation of work instructions without too much physical prototyping.
+The Gantt chart below, Figure 10, indicated the tentative schedule for completing the general assigned tasks of this iteration of the project.
+It was used to monitor the progress against the expected timeline.
+This was created at the start of the project and has been modified due to the circumstances which have led to needing to rely on CAD analysis and the creation of work instructions without too much physical prototyping.
+At this moment, work instructions from the parts that were prototyped are being completed and are being sent to Dr. Okyere-Frempong to receive feedback and modify them as needed.